drepetto/chiplotle/trunk/chiplotle/documentation/chapters/tutorial/index.rst

        plotter.write(PD([x,y]))

    plotter.selectPen(0)

-See the .py files in the examples folder for some more elaborate scripts.
+See the .py files in the examples and scripts folders for some more elaborate examples.

 HPGL pipeline